criswell/git-circle/README.md

 ### `latest`

-This command will display the results of the last build for your current branch.
+This command will display the results of the latest build for your current branch.

 Usage: